timurgepard/Simphony/README.md

    additionally:
-5. random initialization prevent the same initial states in the buffer.
+1. random initialization prevent the same initial states in the buffer
-6. exploration-nois

-   My heart belongs to Jesus.
-Jesus is Love.
-Whoever seeks Him, finds Him.
+2. exploration-noise in the beginning